reflectoring/reflectoring.github.io/_posts/2021-11-11-java-release-notes.md

 #### Defining our First Module

 We are using the `hello` module to print the word: "Hello".
-Inside, we callc the method inside the `world` module, which will print "World !".
+Inside, we call the method inside the `world` module, which will print "World !".
 The first thing that we need to do is to declare export of the package containing our `World.class`  inside `module-info.java`:
 ```java
 module world.module {
     exports com.reflectoring.io.app.world;
 }
 ```
-We use the keyword `module` next to the name of the module.
-We will use the name for referencing the module.
+We use the keyword `module` with the module name to reference the module.

 The next keyword that we use is `exports`.
-It tells us that we are making our `com.reflectoring.io.app.world` package visible outside of our module.
+It tells the module system that we are making our `com.reflectoring.io.app.world` package visible outside of our module.

 There are several other keywords that can be used:
 * requires